learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 So you could expose the length of the queue as a metric and ask the autoscaler to watch that value.

-The more pending messages in the queue, the more instances of your application Kubernetes will create.
+{% include tweet_this/index.html content="With the autoscaler enabled, the more pending messages in the queue, the more instances of your application Kubernetes will create." %}

 _So how do you expose those metrics?_